 Bakery Style Chocolate Chip Muffins

-- 1 ¾ cup plus 2 tablespoons gluten free flour (I use a 1:1 gluten free flour with xanthan gum)
+- 1 ¾ cup plus 2 tablespoons gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 - ¾ cup granulated sugar